minqiaowang/my-documents/db23ai-dg-pdb-configure/db23ai-dg-pdb-configure.md

 -   Backups to ZDLRA

--   Application containers

-    Only individual PDBs are supported for Oracle Data Guard.
+-   Application containers：Only individual PDBs are supported for Oracle Data Guard.